 Easy come, easy go

 Life after winning the lottery may not stay glamorous forever.
 Whether they win $500 million or $1 million, about 70 percent of lotto winners lose or spend all that money in five years or less.
-Read the story of a couple that won the lottery, and then she left with all the money.
+Read the story of a lottery ticket dispute that starts with a couple going in on a ticket and ends with the woman taking the money and running.

 Take a second chance